dakotapierce26/Employee-Tracker/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Ashton Pierce was a contributor to this project.

 ## License
 [ISC](https://choosealicense.com/licenses/isc/)